bigskysoftware/htmx/www/content/essays/htmx-sucks.md

 A search for "react", on the other hand, gives 13,758 jobs.

-So, seriously, which of these two technologies do you want to hitch your career to?
+Seriously, developer, which of these two technologies do you want to hitch your career to?

 ## No One To Hire

-The flip side of the above is, if you are a company, there are, rounding off, zero htmx developers.
+The flip side of the above problem is that, if you are a company, there are, rounding off, zero htmx developers.

 Everyone goes to bootcamps and learns React.
-If you want to have a large potential employee pool, maybe you have high turnover, maybe you want to keep wages down, it makes a ton more sense to go with The Big Dog in front end development, and that dog is React.
+If you want to have a large potential employee pool (maybe your company has high turnover for some reason, maybe you want to keep employee wages down, maybe a small team of full stack engineers would get in the way of your kingdom building) it makes a ton more sense to go with The Big Dog in front end development.

+Today, that dog is React.

 ## Duplicating (Or More!)
 Your APIs